Cousin marriage: Middle East

 The Middle East has uniquely high rates of cousin marriage among the world's regions.
 Iraq was estimated in one study to have a rate of 33% for cousins marrying.

 All Arab countries in the Persian Gulf currently require advance genetic screening for prospective married couples.
 Qatar was the last Persian Gulf nation to institute mandatory screening in 2009, mainly to warn related couples who are planning marriage about any genetic risks they may face.
 The current rate of cousin marriage there is 54%, an increase of 12–18% over the previous generation.
 A report by the Dubai-based Centre for Arab Genomic Studies (CAGS) in September 2009 found that Arabs have one of the world's highest rates of genetic disorders, nearly two-thirds of which are linked to the relatedness of the parents.
-Dr. Ahmad Teebi, a professor of paediatrics at Weill Cornell Medical College in Qatar, said that the rate of cousin marriages had decreased in Jordan, Lebanon, Morocco, and Mauritania, and in the Palestinian population in Israel, but has increased in the United Arab Emirates.
+Dr. Ahmad Teebi, a professor of paediatrics at Weill Cornell Medical College in Qatar, said that the rate of cousin marriages had decreased in Jordan, Lebanon, Morocco, and Mauritania, and in the Arab population of Israel, but has increased in the United Arab Emirates.

 Ahmad Teebi links the increase in cousin marriage in Qatar and other Arab states of the Persian Gulf to tribal tradition and the region's expanding economies.
 "Rich families tend to marry rich families, and from their own – and the rich like to protect their wealth," he said.
 "So it's partly economic, and it's also partly cultural."
 In regard to the higher rates of genetic disease in these societies, he says: "It's certainly a problem," but also that "The issue here is not the cousin marriage, the issue here is to avoid the disease."